-Lucas Macri works on the Extragalactic Distance Scale, searches for electromagnetic counterparts to gravitational-wave sources, and large-scale galaxy flows.
+Lucas Macri works on the Extragalactic Distance Scale, studies of electromagnetic counterparts to gravitational-wave sources, and large-scale galaxy flows.
 The main focus of his research is on Mira and Cepheid variables, which he studies using the Hubble Space Telescope and many ground-based observatories.
-One of the goals of his research is to measure a more precise value of the Hubble constant, to better constrain the equation of state of dark energy.
+One of the goals of his research is to measure a more precise value of the Hubble constant, to better constrain the equation of state of dark energy and test the current cosmological model.

 Ryan J Foley, Samantha L Hoffmann, Lucas M Macri, Adam G Riess, Peter J Brown, Alexei V Filippenko, Melissa L Graham, and Peter A Milne.
 “Significant luminosity differences of two twin Type Ia supernovae.”
 Monthly Notices of the Royal Astronomical Society, 491(4), 5991--5999, Feb 2020.